adrianjhpc/cirrus-website/status/index.md

 ### At Risk Maintenance Sessions

+Thursday 29th October 1100 GMT
+There is an 'At-Risk' Session to replace a faulty DDN controller on the main Cirrus lustre filesystem.
+We do not expect this to have any impact on users but please report any issues you experience to support@cirrus.ac.uk

 There is an 'At-Risk' Session provisionally booked every Wednesday from 1000 - 1200.
 A user mailing will be sent if any work is going to take place which may impact users.